 The two new IEEE 802.11 projects are charged with defining changes or additions to specifications in two related areas:

-IEEE P802.11bh considers short-term issues related specifically to MAC address randomization, and quickly develops (i.e., in 18-24 months) an amendment to IEEE 802.11 that addresses them.
+IEEE P802.11bh considers short-term issues related specifically to 802.11 MAC address randomization, and intends to quickly develop (i.e., in 18-24 months) an amendment to IEEE 802.11 that addresses them.
 The goal is to preserve the efficiency of existing services that might otherwise be restricted, such as network support, diagnostics and troubleshooting, and to reliably detect a device’s arrival in a trusted network environment.
-IEEE 802.11bh will also design mechanisms to optimize the user experience when a device’s MAC address is changing.
+IEEE P802.11bh will also design mechanisms to optimize the user experience when a device’s MAC address is changing.

 IEEE P802.11bi considers privacy concerns, beyond MAC address randomization, from a broader, longer-term perspective.
 It will address and standardize privacy solutions to prevent tracking of a user location and movement.
 It will build on the work already done for IEEE 802.11aq-2018, which also addressed privacy concerns as a part of its work.